 Three Things to Do After a Slip and Fall in Lawrence, MA

-Every situation is unique, so the steps you should take right after a slip and fall accident may vary.
+Every situation is unique, so the steps you should take right after a slip and fall accident may vary..
 You should always do what makes sense in your specific case.
-Here are some tips about things to do after a Lawrence, MA slip and fall accident:
+Here is some tips about things to do after a Lawrence, MA slip and fall accident:

 Get Professional Medical Attention